-For the last ten years, John has focused his research on the economics of information and communications technology.
-Understanding the economics of the Internet, cloud computing, open and closed source software, Software as a Service, and connected devices.
+John P. Conley is an expert in game theory, mechanism design, mathematical economics, and public economic theory.
+For the last decade, John has focused his research on the economics of information and communications technology.
+With expertise in computer science, cryptography and information theory, he profoundly understands the economics of the Internet, cloud computing, open and closed source software, Software as a Service, and connected devices.

 John is a graduate of the University of Chicago (B.A.) and the University of Rochester (Ph.D.).
-He enjoys cooking, woodworking, classic cars, and long walks on the beach.
+He enjoys cooking, woodworking, classic cars and long walks on the beach.